AndresMCB/DynamicCancerDriver/README.md

  tidyverse(>= 1.3.1) are  required.
 We also use some utilities from another of our packages ([AMCBGeneUtils](https://github.com/AndresMCB/AMCBGeneUtils)).

-1. Please download and install Rtools 4.0 from https://cran.r-project.org/bin/windows/Rtools/, remove the incompatible version from your PATH.
+1. Please download and install Rtools from https://cran.r-project.org/bin/windows/Rtools (step only required for windows).

 2. Please install devtools